 - Logotypes: Text or images that are part of a company or brand logo do not need to meet the contrast requirements.
 However, any text that is separate from the logo (such as a tagline or slogan) must meet the contrast requirements.

 - Incidental text: Text that is not essential to understanding the content or functionality of a website does not need to meet the contrast requirements.
 Examples include captions for images or decorative text.

 - Images of text: If an image of text is used for a decorative purpose and not for conveying information, it is exempt from the contrast requirements.

 - Essential color: Sometimes, color is used to convey important information or to indicate a state or condition (such as a green checkmark to indicate success).
 In such cases, color contrast requirements do not apply.
 However, designers should also provide additional visual cues (such as symbols or text) to ensure that users with color vision deficiencies can still understand the information being conveyed.

 It’s important to note that these exemptions should be used judiciously, and designers should strive to meet the color contrast guidelines whenever possible to ensure that their content is accessible to all users, including those with visual impairments.

 In summary, color contrast is important for improving readability and accessibility, creating visual hierarchy and emphasis, and enhancing the overall aesthetics of a design.
-In Hurix all our products are color contrast tested and made accessible for all the users.
+At Hurix, all our products are color contrast tested and made accessible for all users.